Indexly Data Analysis & File Pipeline Overview

 Use case comparison:

-• Use analyze-file → general file analysis, metadata extraction
+• Use analyze-file → general file analysis, metadata extraction, or SQLite DB summary

 • Use analyze-json → very large or complex NDJSON/JSON only